Purgatory: Islam

-Jahannam refers to both the entirety of hell, as well as to its upper most layer.
+Jahannam refers to both the entirety of hell, as well as to its upper most layer; Barzakh is the "intermediate" place the dead go before reckoning. al-A'raf also has similarities to purgatory or limbo.
 Jahannam has been conceptualized as a temporary place for Muslim sinners.
 Unlike the rest of hell, when the last Muslim sinner repented, Jahannam would cease to exist.

 Some scholars asserted by referring to God's mercy (r-raḥmāni r-raḥīmi) that hell will eventually end.
-This doctrine is referred to as fana' al-nar ('annihilation of fire'), proposed by scholars such as ibn Taimiyya.
+This doctrine is referred to as fana' al-nar ('annihilation of fire').
 However, this doctrine is not universally accepted in Islam and rejected by the majority.

-Indian religions

-Indian religions believe in purification of the soul in Naraka.
+Hinduism

+While Hell in Hinduism is not typically considered to be a central feature of the religion, it does exist.
+Hell for Hindus involves the realm of naraka.
+Naraka is not a permanent place for the soul after death, but a realm related to "punishment for moral impure deeds."
+It functions more like a prison than the Hell of, for instance, traditional Christianity.

+There are a few different views of naraka in Hinduism.
+One of these, discussed in the Mahābhārata, holds that one goes from naraka's punishment straight to heaven (svarga) in their next life, though this celestial realm is distinct from the ultimate form of salvation in Hinduism: spiritual liberation from the cycle of rebirth known as mokṣa.
+Another view is that after naraka, one would then proceed to be reborn as an animal and just continue the cycle of rebirth.

 Zoroastrianism

 According to Zoroastrian eschatology, the wicked will get purified in molten metal.